babyfacejl/TradingAccount/README.md

 * H2 inmemory database

 ## Assumption
+Following assumptions are made because the instructions in the exercise is a bit vague.
  * An user will not have hundreds or thousands of accounts and no sorting is required.
 Otherwise would apply query limits or pagination for performance concerns.
  * An account will not have hundreds or thousands of transactions and no sorting is required.
 Otherwise would apply query limits or pagination for performance concerns.
+ * Only need to get transactions for the selected account and one account can't be shared by multiple users.
+Otherwise I would have implemented security check to make sure the account id belongs to the current user.

 ## Domain model object
 * Account
 ```$xslt